-The shows participants are saving an average of $1,073 on their power bills - higher than the initially predicted savings of up to $890 a year – while making a major contribution to reducing emissions and supporting the creation of jobs.
+The latest data shows participants are saving an average of $1,073 on their power bills - higher than the initially predicted savings of up to $890 a year – while making a major contribution to reducing emissions and supporting the creation of jobs.

 There are four ways the Victorian Government is supporting Solar Homes participants to make a difference: